 Australian Urban Observatory team members include:

-Associate Professor Melanie Davern, Director
+Professor Melanie Davern, Director

 Dr Alan Both, Senior Research Fellow